mathycoder/gradebook/spec.md

 - [x] The "through" part of the has_many through includes at least one user submittable attribute, that is to say, some attribute other than its foreign keys that can be submitted by the app's user (attribute_name e.g. ingredients.quantity)

+Option1: Grades.
+The grades table acts as a join table between students and assignments.
+But the grades table also has a score attribute.

-LearningTargets act as a through for Klasses and Assignments.
+Option2: LearningTargets act as a through for Klasses and Assignments.
 A Klass has many Assignments, through LearningTargets.
 Users can submit :name, :level1, :level2, :level3, and :level4 directly on a LearningTarget.

 - [x] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)